2016 Major League Baseball postseason: (2) Cleveland Indians vs. (3) Boston Red Sox

 This was the fifth postseason meeting between the Red Sox and Indians (1995, 1998, 1999, 2007).
 The Indians swept the Red Sox to return to the ALCS for the first time since 2007.

 The Indians prevailed in a Game 1 slugfest, as each team had three home runs each.
 Corey Kluber pitched seven innings of shutout ball as the Indians won 6–0 to take a 2–0 series lead headed to Boston.
 In Game 3, the Indians’ bullpen ended a potential rally by the Red Sox as they won by one run to complete the sweep.
-Game 3 would ultimately be David Ortiz’s final postseason game, and he would retire after the season.
+Game 3 would ultimately be David Ortiz’s final major league game.

 With the win, the Indians improved their postseason record against the Red Sox to 3–2.
 The Indians’ 2016 ALDS victory started a streak of playoff success for Cleveland-based teams against their Boston counterparts, as the NBA’s Cleveland Cavaliers then defeated the Boston Celtics in the Eastern Conference Finals of the NBA Playoffs in 2017 and 2018.